mideoli/alx-system_engineering-devops/0x00-shell_basics/README.md

-The script 2-bring_me_home changes the working directory to the user's home directory The third script: 3-listfiles, display current directory contents in long format The 4-listmorefiles script display current directories contents, including hidden files
+The script 2-bring_me_home changes the working directory to the user's home directory The third script: 3-listfiles, display current directory contents in long format The 4-listmorefiles script display current directories contents, including hidden files The 5-listfilesdigitonly display current directory contents and hidden files in long format, with user and group IDs numerically